swiftlang/swift-testing/Sources/Testing/Testing.docc/Traits.md

 See https://swift.org/CONTRIBUTORS.txt for Swift project authors -->

-Annotate tests and suites, and customize their behavior.
+Annotate test functions and suites, and customize their behavior.

 ## Overview